anton-k/handle-pattern-servant-app/README.md

 ## Introduction

-In this example and tutorial we will learn how to build flexible web-apps with the help of handler pattern.
+In this example and tutorial we will learn how to build flexible web-apps with the help of handle pattern.
 We will mention some key-factors of the web-development domain, discuss the problems and solutions and look at how to combine Handle pattern with servant.
 While implementing a small app.